Foster WITH US

 -

 Most of our dogs arrive from our trusted partner rescues.
 Our organization is international, so we have dogs coming in from a variety of countries.
-Some of those countries include Mexico, Dominican Republic, Cuba, the US, northern Canada.
+Some of those countries include Mexico, Dominican Republic, Cuba, the US, and Northern Canada.

 -